 BSc MSc PhD CEng

-Rebecca is currently a senior manager of Technology Innovation at Lloyd's Register, leading teams developing services in renewable energy.
+Rebecca is currently an independent consultant and researcher in renewable energy and sustainability.
 She has a BEng in Aeronautical Engineering, an MSc in Renewable Energy Systems, a PhD in Wave Energy, and is a regular speaker at international renewable energy conferences and events.
 Rebecca is a Commercial Skipper and has a passion for the sea and environmental science.

 Before leaving the business world to commission and sail the Amelie Rose Nick was a successful IT Project/Programme Manager, working for companies including Barclays Capital, Cable & Wireless and COLT.
 In 2009 Nick left IT to run Amelie Rose and has since sailed her over 15,000 nm around the English Channel.
 Nick is a Commercial Skipper & RYA Yachtmaster Instructor and is passionate about helping people and protecting the environment.